sequenceiq/blog/source/_posts/2014-09-18-custom-image-on-gcc.markdown

 ```

-Using the Google cloud you have 2 choices:
+Using Google cloud you have 2 choices:

-- Create snapshots starting from a default image
+..* Create snapshots starting from a default image
-- Create a custom image
+..* Create a custom image

 ### Image creation using snapshots

-We are using Debian as the host image OS on Google Cloud, and have created a virtual machine using the default [Debian](https://developers.google.com/compute/docs/operating-systems#backported_debian_7_wheezy) image.
+We are using Debian as the host OS on Google Cloud, and have created a virtual machine using the default [Debian](https://developers.google.com/compute/docs/operating-systems#backported_debian_7_wheezy) image.
 First thing first, you need to create a persistent disk:

 ```
 gcloud compute disks create temporary-disk --zone ZONE